 - Fizzy drink of some sort.
 I don’t see that it would really matter which, but obviously watch out for sugar if you don’t want your children buzzing around all over the place.

 Simply chop up the fruit (I found the raspberries were quite large for the moulds, but just about fit.
-The grapes I halved for ease of eating.
+The grapes I halved for ease of eating and safety

-Pour over the fizz.
+Pour over the fizzy drink.
 This was brilliant and bubbled up really nicely.
 My moulds didn’t have a level to go up to, so I filled almost to the top, and luckily once frozen they were fine.

 Put in the holder lid or lolly sticks and put in the freezer overnight.